deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 As this analysis relies solely on on-chain data, we cannot definitively explain the large increase in reuse between block heights 500,000 (December 2017) and 550,000 (November 2018), and then again from block height 750,000 (August 2022) until now (900,000).
 However, we can look to the broader history of Bitcoin to understand why this might be the case.

-The first period, 500,000-550,000, appears to directly correlate with Bitcoin's first mainstream adoption wave, which saw a large influx of retail investors that perhaps lacked either the technical knowledge or the wallet tools to implement best practices, and also associated growth in cryptocurrency exchanges and custodial services, many of which implemented address reuse for operational simplicity and customer fund management.
+The first period, 500,000-550,000, appears to directly correlate with Bitcoin's first mainstream adoption wave.
+This era saw a large influx of retail investors that perhaps lacked either the technical knowledge or the wallet tools to implement best practices, and also associated growth in cryptocurrency exchanges and custodial services, many of which implemented address reuse for operational simplicity and customer fund management.

 The most recent period, since 750,000, with a particular escalation sometime after 800,000 (July 2023), correlates with the increasing institutionalization and financialization of Bitcoin in this period.
-Notably, the January 2024 (corresponding to a block height of ~825,000) approval of 11 spot Bitcoin ETFs perhaps transformed address reuse patterns at scale from this date.
+Notably, the January 2024 (corresponding to a block height of ~825,000) approval of 11 spot Bitcoin ETFs, perhaps transformed address reuse patterns at scale from this date.

-With Bitcoin ETFs being instruments that involve the direct buying and selling of the underlying Bitcoin, and with institutional systems favouring operational efficiency and regulatory compliance over privacy considerations, it seems reasonable to hypothesize that increased address reuse is related to such players transacting with Bitcoin in this period.
+With Bitcoin ETFs being instruments that involve the direct buying and selling of the underlying Bitcoin, and with institutional systems favoring operational efficiency and regulatory compliance over privacy considerations, it seems reasonable to hypothesize that increased address reuse is related to such players transacting with Bitcoin in this period.

 # Top 1000 Addresses Quantum Vulnerability Assessment